emer/envs/fworld/README.md

 This environment thus supports a rich, extensible, ecologically-based framework in which to explore the temporally-extended pursuit of basic survival goals.

+# Known Issues

+* The depth view scanner can see through non-H/V lines sometimes, if there is a "thin" diagonal aligned just so along its track.  use double-thick diagonal lines to be safe.